solarwinds/snap-plugin-lib/tutorial/05-tools/README.md

 ## Printing example task-file

-User can print/create default task based on metadata provided by plugin creator.
+User can print/create default task based on metadata provided by the plugin creator.

 ```bash
 ./05-tools -print-example-task